amardeep434/CharcoalManagement/replit.md

 Preferred communication style: Simple, everyday language.
 Preferred measurement units: Kilograms (kg) for all charcoal quantities.
-Database policy: Never switch to in-memory session store when database has issues - always fix the actual database connection problem.
+Database policy: Never switch to in-memory storage, local storage, or any temporary storage solutions when database or app is not working - always fix the actual database connection problem unless explicitly asked to use alternative storage.

 ## Recent Changes
 - August 14, 2025: Resolved database connectivity issues - Neon endpoint was disabled and required fresh database provisioning